-Benchmark (cont'd)

-Secondary Benchmark: Canadian Money Market Universe

-(Morningstar)

-Value-Added Target

-Primary: Outperform the Primary Benchmark.

-Secondary: Outperform the median of the Canadian Money Market

-Universe.

-Time Frame

-◆ Primary: Twelve months

-Secondary: Three Year Moving Average.

-Investment Responsibility

-Investment Implementation

-Primary: Peter Hargrove

-Secondary: Wes Dearborn

-Other

-The above guidelines are effective as of the date shown.
-They are subject to the approval of, and are periodically reviewed by, the Manager and may be changed periodically as regulatory constraints and market conditions dictate.
-They are provided as guidelines only, and if there are any discrepancies between these constraints and the Pool prospectus or National Instrument 81-102, the latter shall prevail.
+Benchmark (cont'd) Secondary Benchmark: (Morningstar) Canadian Money Market Universe Value-Added Target ♦ Primary: Outperform the e Primary Benchmark. • Secondary: Outperform Universe. the median of the Canadian Money Market Time Frame • Primary: Twelve month S ٠ Secondary: Three Year Moving Average.
+Investment Responsibility Investment Implementation ٠ Primary: Peter Hargrove • Secondary: Wes Dearborn Other ٠ subject to the approval of Manager and may be ch and market conditions d and if there are any disc re effective as of the date shown.
+They are of, and are periodically reviewed by, the hanged periodically as regulatory constraints lictate.
+They are provided as guidelines only, crepancies between these constraints and National Instrument 81-102, the latter shall